aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 **Fresnel** uses the Schlick approximation: $F = F_0 + (1 - F_0)(1 - \cos\theta)^5$.
 The diffuse component is energy-conserving Lambertian: $k_d = (1 - F)(1 - \text{metallic})$, scaled by $\frac{\text{albedo}}{\pi}$.
 Metals get no diffuse contribution — all their color comes through specular reflection.

 I spent a frustrating week wondering why every metal surface looked dead before I found it: *Doom 3*'s original renderer doubles the specular contribution in its interaction shaders. `result = diffuse + specular * 2`.
 Every surface in the game was tuned under that assumption.
-Without the boost, the path-traced scene looked physically correct and emotionally flat. `r_cuSpecularBoost` (default 2.0×) fixes it — matching Carmack's artists rather than the textbook.
+Without the boost, the path-traced scene looked physically correct and emotionally flat. `r_cuSpecularBoost` (default 2.0×) fixes it — matching Doom 3's artists rather than the textbook.

 ---